Elon Musk's Tesla buyout would reengineer take-private deals

 “The company is cash-flow negative.
 How do you use any debt on a company that is cash-flow negative?” said Steven Kaplan, a University of Chicago professor who researches private equity.

 Finding equity partners and bank financing is key to take-private deals.
-When Michael Dell took his eponymous computer maker private for $24.9 billion in 2013, for example, he brought in buyout firm Silver Lake that contributed $1.4 billion in equity, raised more than $10 billion in bank debt, and received a $2 billion loan from Microsoft Corp (MSFT.O).
+When Michael Dell took his eponymous computer maker private for $24.9 billion in 2013, for example, he brought in buyout firm Silver Lake that contributed $1.4 billion in equity, raised more than $10 billion in bank debt, and received a $2 billion loan from Microsoft Corp.

 When a Twitter user commented on Musk’s proposed deal by posting “Just like Dell did.
 It saves a lot of headaches”, Musk responded by tweeting “Yes”.